Flying with a Dog in Australia: The Ultimate Guide

 When planning to travel between different parts of Australia, whether for a holiday or some other reason, you’ll probably consider flying.
 After all, Australia is a big country, and it takes days to drive from one side of the country to the other.

-Pet-Friendly Flights in the Cabin to Tasmania
+Pet-Friendly Flights to Tasmania

-The one instance I’ve come across where pets are allowed to travel in the cabin are on the pet-friendly flights to Tasmania operated by Pawmobile.
+I have also come across one other instance where pets are allowed to travel in the cabin on domestic flights in Australia – the pet-friendly flights to Tasmania operated by Pawmobile.

 Since early 2021, Pawmobile has offered weekly chartered flights from Melbourne (Essendon Airport) to Devonport, along with occasional flights to Hobart.
 Pets fly in the cabin of the small plane, in their crates, accompanied by an experienced handler.

-On regular commercial flights, for now pet dogs and cats can only fly in the hold of airplanes in Australia, generally as cargo.
 This means that you need to make a booking with the freight division of the airline (or a pet transport company) and drop them off at the cargo terminal.
 They’re loaded along with cargo into the hold (but with extra care) and then you pick them up at the cargo terminal.

 There is also a third way that dogs can fly, as “checked baggage”.
-This means that they fly in the hold but you drop them off and pick them up inside the terminal, like oversized items.
+This means that they fly in the hold but you drop them off and pick them up inside the terminal, like oversized baggage items.
 This is generally not possible in Australia, except with Regional Express (REX) on selected routes.

-Flying Pets with Qantas
+Flying Pets in the Hold with Qantas

 Pets are allowed to fly on most Qantas flights within Australia.
 On Qantas flights, pets fly through Qantas Freight, the cargo division of Qantas.